robenkleene/audio-references/ableton-live/simpler.md

 # Simpler

-- A simple way to stop Simpler from transposing the sample is to just wrap it in a Drum Rack.
+- You cannot turn off pitch tracking in Simpler, the easiest way to stop it from transposing the sample is to wrap it in a Drum Rack (or use Sampler).
 - When in slice mode, the slices start at `C1`.
 - Hit the arrow in the upper-left to get a larger view of the sample.
 - To group to a drum rack, right-click and select "Group to Drum Rack".